SimCon logo

 • In the second run, under gfortran, the same subroutines which captured the trace of the first run read the trace file and compare every value computed by gfortran with the value computed by ifort.
 If the values are the same, no action is taken.
 If the values differ by more than a criterion amount, the difference is reported.
 The values computed in the second run are then overwritten by the values from the first run.
 This prevents the accumulation of numerical drift so that the runs do not drift apart.

-The run-time trace files also record a unique index which identifies each trace routine call.
-These indices are used to detect the situation where the two program runs fiollow different paths.
+The run-time trace files record a unique index which identifies each trace routine call.
+These indices are used to detect the situation where the two program runs follow different paths.
 If this occurs, the second run terminates at once, with a report of the point at which the two runs diverge.

 This technique has proved to be very powerful in detecting: